Mohamedags/assignment_2_2024/README.md

 2. **Monitor Robot**: The Distance and Velocity Node will display the robot's current distance from the target and its average speed.

-3. **Query Target**: The Target Service Node can be queried for the last target coordinates using the `/last_goal service`.
+3. **Query Target**: The Target Service Node can be queried for the last target coordinates using the `/last_goal` service.

+---
 ### Flowchart
 ![Project Diagram](images/Flowchart.jpg)

+---
-- Illustration of the Robot Movement:
+### Illustration of the Robot Movement:
 ![Example GIF](images/illustration_rt2_part1.gif)